Quality healthcare for all

 Defeating COVID-19

-South Africa’s comprehensive response to overcome the coronavirus is crucial to our nation’s economic recovery and future growth.
+This was determined on the basis of declining infection rates, hospital admissions and deaths.
+South Africa’s comprehensive response to overcome the coronavirus was crucial to our nation’s economic recovery and future growth.

 Since we launched our public vaccination programme in May 2021, over 25 million vaccine doses have been administered.
 This is a remarkable achievement – by far the biggest health intervention in South Africa in such a short period of time.